TOAST-DOCS/SMS/en/console-guide.md

 2. Enter a name and detailed description for the statistical event key.
 3. Click **Save** and the event key will be registered.

-When the data collection period ends, it becomes inactive and no longer collects data.\
+When the data collection period ends, it becomes inactive and no longer collects data.<br/>
 **The end point of the data collection period can be modified if activated.**

 ## Statistics